JYewman/Arduino-REST-API-Relay-Control/README.md

 When you first run the project, the system will automatically generate a MAC address and store it in EEPROM, you can then use the API get device information and control/monitor the status of the connected relay(s)

+### The API
+This API has 1 POST route:
+- /relayPin which takes the key "active" with "0" for off and "1" for on And two GET routes
+- /relayPin which get's the current relay state
+- /getDeviceInfo which returns it's SmartKit device ID.

 ## Contributing